psistorm/alfredapp/README.md

 * de - Translating a German word to English and vice versa.
 * df - Translating a German word to French and vice versa.
 * ds - Translating a German word to Spanish and vice versa.
+* di - Translating a German word to Italian and vice versa.
+* dr - Translating a German word to Russian and vice versa.
+* db - Translating a German word to Portuguese and vice versa.
 * dp - Translating a German word to Polish and vice versa.

 Download the workflow: [Leo Dictionary](https://github.com/psistorm/alfredapp/blob/master/Leo%20Dictionary/Leo%20Dictionary.alfredworkflow?raw=true)